Hire in Thailand

 |Total social security tax||5.0||5.0||10.0|

-The payslip is not mandatory but it is advisable to send this to employees on a monthly basis or according to period of payment.
+The payslip is not mandatory in Thailand but it is advisable to send a payslip to employees on a monthly basis or according to the period of payment.

-It should show the net salary and details of deductions (social security contributions, withholding tax).
+It should show the net salary and the details of deductions, such as social security contributions and withholding tax.

 Other information that should be on the payslip include:

 - Employer information: company name, tax ID and address

 - Employee information: name and position

 - Employer and employee social security contributions

 - Withholding tax